Svetovit: Comparative mythology and interpretations

-The theme of horse riding at night is known throughout the Slavdom, but demons are responsible for it.
-The ritual of hiding behind a round cake is also a Pan-Slavic, and it is documented in Ukraine, Belarus, Herzegovina, and Bulgaria.
-Divination by means of a horse was also known to the Germanic peoples (according to Tacitus), the Balts, the Rus and in the Avestrian religion.
+Horse riding is present throughout many other Slavic mythologies.
+Rituals involving round cake are also Pan-Slavic, and documented in Ukraine, Belarus, Herzegovina, and Bulgaria.
+Divination by means of a horse, or hippomancy, was also known to the Germanic peoples (according to Tacitus), the Balts, the Rus and in the Avestrian religion.
 Not breathing in the temple also appears in Zoroastrianism, where it was done to avoid contaminating the sacred fire.
-The eagles, if they were on two sides of the flag, have their analogy in Polish seals, where the figure of the prince is placed between two eagles, and the stately birds were often in the prince's helmet, which is associated with the sphere of power.
+The eagles on either side of the flag are analogous to Polish seals, where a representation of a prince is placed between two eagles, and which were often also on the prince's helmet to show power.
 The use of flags in a religious context by the Polabian was written about earlier by Thietmar (the flag of Svarozhits in Rethra and the flag of an unknown goddess of the Lutici).